PINCH EDITORIAL / JUNE 2026

 A Coles agent, or a Woolworths agent, will optimise within that retailer's catalogue.
 It will route you to the products that are best for the platform's economics: promoted lines, private label, items with supplier subsidies behind them.
 That is not conspiracy; it is the stated commercial model.

 An independent tool compares across retailers.
 It has no supplier deals, no trade spend, no promotional calendar to protect.
-When ALDI's tuna is 40% cheaper per unit than Coles' "discounted" tuna, it says so.
+When ALDI's instant coffee is consistently cheaper than Woolworths' "half price" Nescafe, it says so.
 When Harris Farm's milk is a dollar less than the duopoly price, it says so.
 When a "Prices Dropped" label is hiding a net increase, it flags it.

 What Pinch does that a retailer agent won't